junxit/us-congress-bills-110/metadata.md

 - 2008-06-12 — Introduced in Senate
 - 2008-06-12 — Read twice and referred to the Committee on Indian Affairs. (text of measure as introduced: CR S5626-5627)
 - 2008-06-12 — Sponsor introductory remarks on measure.
 (CR S5626)
+- 2008-09-11 — Committee on Indian Affairs.
+Hearings held.
+Hearings printed: S.Hrg.
+110-678.
+- 2008-09-23 — Committee on Indian Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2008-09-24 — Committee on Indian Affairs.
+Reported by Senator Dorgan with an amendment in the nature of a substitute.
+With written report No. 110-502.
+- 2008-09-24 — Committee on Indian Affairs.
+Reported by Senator Dorgan with an amendment in the nature of a substitute.
+With written report No. 110-502.
+- 2008-09-24 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 1080.